-A private school may participate in the Title III Immigrant Education Program in the 2010-11 school year if it meets the following specifications:
+A private school may participate in the Title III Immigrant Student Program if it meets the following specifications:

-- It is located within the geographic jurisdiction of a local educational agency (LEA) that is eligible and applies for funding
+- The private school is located within the geographic jurisdiction of a local educational agency (LEA) that is eligible and receives funding

-LEAs may not allocate Title III funds directly to private schools but instead the LEA must provide services and products to be used to serve eligible immigrant students enrolled in the private schools.
+LEAs may not allocate Title III funds directly to private schools, but instead, the LEA must provide products and services to eligible immigrant students enrolled in private schools.

-Since private schools participate in the SNOR filing, LEAs, as part of their Title III Immigrant allocations, receive funds based upon the counts of eligible immigrant students enrolled in the public and private schools located within their jurisdictions.
-For current year per pupil allocations, please visit the Request for Applications information page.
-The amount allocated for services and products provided by the LEA for eligible immigrant students in local private schools should be based on the amount of the per pupil allocation.
+As private schools participate in the SNOR filing, LEAs, as part of their Title III Immigrant allocations, receive funds based on the counts of eligible immigrant students enrolled in the public and private schools located within their jurisdictions.
+For current year per pupil allocations, please visit the CDE Request for Applications web page.
+The amount allocated for products and services provided by the LEA for eligible immigrant students in local private schools should be based on the amount of the per pupil allocation.